 City is included in a federal disaster declaration due to flooding, landslides, and mudslides which occurred in April 2019.
 A flood event in April 2019 caused considerable damage to 4th Avenue in City, eroding the stream bank along Canyon Creek and causing it to encroach and limit the road to one lane of traffic.
-Additionally, an existing sanitary sewer pipeline crossing over Canyon Creek has been compromised.
-To cover the costs for engineering design and construction of all the needed improvements, as well as for investigation of a proper repair solution for the sanitary sewer pipeline, City applied for and was subsequently granted FEMA funding, as described above.

-The estimated cost of all City-wide repairs due to damages caused by the flooding, landslides, and mudslides is \$550,000 with the majority attributable to the reconstruction of 4th Avenue.
-FEMA is contributing 80% of project costs through the OEM Agreement.
-Funds from the ODOT Agreement will be used toward the Project thereby contributing to the 20% OEM Agreement match requirement.
+To cover the costs for engineering design and construction of all the needed improvements, City applied for and was subsequently granted FEMA and ODOT funding, as described above.
+The estimated cost for repairs due to damages caused by the flooding, landslides, and mudslides is \$550,000 for the reconstruction of 4th Avenue.

 Construction is anticipated to begin upon completion of the engineering and the design portion of the Services contemplated under this RFP.
-Construction is anticipated to be completed on or before \\\\\, 20\\\.
+Construction is anticipated to be completed on or before June 30, 2021.